radualexandrub/Android-SQLite-Database-MultipleTables/README.md

 - between the Patient table and the Medication table there is an association of multiplicity M:N. In the in this case, the connection table will be called Consultations (with PatientID and MedicineID as foreign keys).

-This diagram was made in MySQL Workbench environment, writing the following SQL code:
+This diagram was made in MySQL Workbench environment, by writing the following SQL code:
 ```
 -- -----------------------------------------------------
 -- Schema SQLiteProject
 -- -----------------------------------------------------
-CREATE SCHEMA IF NOT EXISTS `SQLiteProject` DEFAULT CHARACTER SET latin1 ;
+CREATE SCHEMA IF NOT EXISTS `SQLiteProject`;
-USE `SQLiteProject` ;
+USE `SQLiteProject`;

 -- -----------------------------------------------------
 -- Table `SQLiteProject`.`pacienti`